shobhamrj/rails-react-starter-code/README.md

 # README

-A starter rails, react, mysql, app made with jsbundler
+A starter rails, react, mysql, app made with esbuild for react